Luos-io/Documentation/src/pages/high/containers_list/load.md

-# Load module type
+# Load container type

-The Load module handles a sensor measuring a force (Newton).
+The Load container handles a sensor measuring a force (Newton).

 Its type has access to all common capabilities.